GoogleCloudPlatform/cloud-code-samples/java/java-cloud-run-hello-world/README.md

 * [Install Cloud Code for IntelliJ](https://cloud.google.com/code/docs/intellij/install)
 * [Creating a new Cloud Run app](https://cloud.google.com/code/docs/intellij/quickstart-cloud-run)

-### IntelliJ Running locally

-1. Select `Edit Configurations` from the Run/Debug configurations dialog on the top taskbar.
-1. Add a `Cloud Code: Cloud Run: Run Locally` configuration.
-1. Select `Cloud Code: Run Locally` target from the Run/Debug configurations dialog on the top taskbar.

 ### IntelliJ Running on Cloud Run

 1. Select `Edit Configurations` from the Run/Debug configurations dialog on the